benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-bfs.md

 - 752. Open the Lock                                # BFS search
 - 1129.
 Shortest Path with Alternating Colors
 - 1162.
 As Far from Land as Possible      # queue
+- 1305.
+All Elements in Two Binary Search Trees
 - 1306.
 Jump Game III                     # bfs search
 - 1462.
 Course Schedule IV